SyamkumarCyderes/DS-EntraID-IAM/Entra ID Security Findings/5 Scheduled Access Review.md

 Once you have identified the instance, to retrieve the decisions using Graph, call the Graph API to list decisions from an instance.
 If this is a multi-stage review, call the Graph API to list decisions from a multi-stage access review.
 The caller must either be a user in an appropriate role with an application that has the delegated

      AccessReview.Read.All or
-AccessReview.ReadWrite.All permission,
+     AccessReview.ReadWrite.All permission

 or an application with the

      AccessReview.Read.All or
-AccessReview.ReadWrite.All application permission.
+     AccessReview.ReadWrite.All application permission

 You can retrieve the decisions In PowerShell with the

      Get-MgIdentityGovernanceAccessReviewDefinitionInstanceDecision

 cmdlet from the Microsoft Graph PowerShell cmdlets for Identity Governance module.
 Note that the default page size of this API is 100 decision items.
 ![image](https://github.com/SyamkumarCyderes/DS-EntraID-IAM/assets/166405206/97de3ced-aedd-4f37-b99e-4ada51587689)